Rating scales for depression: Scales completed by patients and researchers

 The Primary Care Evaluation of Mental Disorders (PRIME-MD) is completed by the patient and a researcher.
 This depression rating scale includes a 27-item screening questionnaire and follow-up clinician interview designed to facilitate the diagnosis of common mental disorders in primary care.
 Its lengthy administration time has limited its clinical usefulness; it has been replaced by the Patient Health Questionnaire (PHQ-9).

 Usefulness

 Screening programs using rating scales to search for candidates for a more in-depth evaluation have been advocated to improve detection of depression, but there is evidence that they do not improve detection rates, treatment, or outcome.
 There is also evidence that a consensus on the interpretation of rating scales, in particular the Hamilton Rating Scale for Depression, is largely missing, leading to misdiagnosis of the severity of a patient's depression.
 However, there is evidence that portions of rating scales, such as the somatic section of the PHQ-9, can be useful in predicting outcomes for subgroups of patients like coronary heart disease patients.

+Mathematical models of the distributions on rating scales for depression

+Because the majority of individuals in the general population have a few or no depressive symptoms, the item score and total score distributions on rating scales for depression are usually skewed to the right.
+Recent research has revealed that item score and total score distributions on such scales exhibit a common mathematical pattern in general population samples.
+Specifically, total scores on these scales follow an exponential distribution, except for the lower end of the distribution.
+Furthermore, responses to all depressive symptom items show a proportional relationship between response options, except for the lower end option.
+These findings have been confirmed repeatedly by analyzing large-scale data collected from dozens of nationally representative surveys in the US, EU, and Japan.